HP Smart Array 410i as HBA

 - Should I get an IT-mode/HBA card for 30 - 70€

-My issues was
+My issues were

 1. I needed a fast SAS storage